francescabroccardo/IMLYRIC/README.md

 ...
 ```

-# APIs

-The program exploits the APIs of:

-- [Musixmatch](https://developer.spotify.com/documentation/web-api/): it allows to find lyrics information about songs;
-- [Spotify](https://developer.spotify.com/documentation/web-api/):  it allows to find information about songs,
-  playlists, albums, artists in Spotify.

 # Testing

 We have tested our main modules musixmatch.py module and spotify.py module.
 You can find both tests in the